-See Note 20 to our audited consolidated financial statements included elsewhere in this annual report.
+(1) See Note 19 to our audited consolidated financial statements included elsewhere in this annual report.

-On June 26, 2015, the Partnership completed an equity offering of 7,500,000 common units.
-In connection with the offering, the Partnership issued 153,061 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
-On August 5, 2016, the Partnership completed an equity offering of 2,750,000 common units.
+(2) On August 5, 2016, the Partnership completed an equity offering of 2,750,000 common units.
 In connection with the offering, the Partnership issued 56,122 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
 On January 27, 2017, the Partnership completed an equity offering of 3,750,000 common units.
 In addition, the option to purchase additional units was partially exercised by the underwriter on February 24, 2017, resulting in 120,000 additional units being sold at the same price.
-In connection with the offering, the Partnership issued 78,980 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
-Earnings per unit is presented for the periods in which the units were outstanding.
+In connection with the offering, the Partnership issued 78,980 general partner units to its general partner in order for GasLog to retain its 2.0% general partner unit is presented for the periods in which the units were outstanding.
 On May 15, 2017, the Partnership completed an equity offering of 5,750,000 Series A Preference Units.